-- 1. Click the Start button to open the Start menu. - 2.
-Click Windows System → Control Panel. - View Control Panel by Large icons or Small icons, and then click File History → Restore personal files. - 4.
-Follow the instructions on the screen. - Use the Windows recovery environment by doing one of the following: - After several consecutive failed boot attempts, the Windows recovery environment might start automatically.
+- 1. Type Control Panel in the Windows search box and then press Enter.
+View by large icons or small icons. - 2.
+Click File History \rightarrow Restore personal files, and then follow on-screen instructions. - Use the Windows recovery environment by doing one of the following: - After several consecutive failed boot attempts, the Windows recovery environment might start automatically.
 Follow the instructions on the screen to choose the appropriate recovery solution. - Select the recovery medium you created earlier with the Windows tool as the startup device.
-See "Selecting a temporary startup device" on page 72.
+See "Selecting a temporary startup device" on page 68.
 Then, follow the instructions on the screen to choose the appropriate recovery solution. - Use the recovery USB key provided by Lenovo to restore the entire storage drive to the factory-default settings. - If your computer comes with the recovery USB key, follow the instructions shipped with the USB key. - If your computer does not come with the recovery USB key, contact the Lenovo Customer Support Center to order a recovery USB key.
-See "Calling for service" on page 202.
+See "Calling for service" on page 194.